-Wind speed time series data typically exhibit autocorrelation, which can be defined as the degree of dependence on preceding values.
-The effect of autocorrelation is demonstrated in Figure 1.
-In the absence of autocorrelation, each data point is completely independent of the previous values and the data points jump up and down at random, as in part a) of Figure 1.
-In a strongly autocorrelated time series, the value in any one time step is strongly influenced by the values in previous time steps, so long periods of high or low values emerge, as in part c) of Figure 1.
+Wind speed time-series data typically exhibit autocorrelation, which can be defined as the degree of dependence on preceding values.
+The effect of autocorrelation is shown in Figure 1 below.
+In the absence of autocorrelation, each data point is completely independent of the previous values and the data points jump up and down at random, as shown in part a) of Figure 1.
+In a strongly autocorrelated time series, the value in any one time step is strongly influenced by the values in previous time steps, so long periods of high or low values emerge, as shown in part c) of Figure 1.
 Note that each data set in Figure 1 has the same average and the same Weibull k value.
 The degree of autocorrelation is the only distinction between the data sets.

 a) Synthetic wind speed time series with no autocorrelation (r1 = 0.0)